Devil in the details

 Nestled amongst the multimillion-dollar tractor companies at Fieldays is a South American burst of colour.

-With good from the Andes to Auckland, the Alpaca Suri-Bol stand has some of the more interesting items on sale at their Mystery Creek stand.
+With goods from the Andes to Auckland, the Alpaca Suri-Bol stand has some of the more interesting items on sale at their Mystery Creek stand.
 One of them, a bright Alpaca wool balaclava mask, has a political side.

 The multi-coloured balaclava, which come with devilish horns and a protruding chin, hails from Peru.
 While it is traditionally worn during Peru’s iconic carnival season between February and March, in recent years it has been turning up at anti-government protests in the country.